 Compete in at least 1 ranked tournament online or in person (either as a team or solo), and fully document your progress throughout.
-Any game with a documentable bracket system, and at least 3 rounds counts.
+Any game with a documentable bracket system, at least 3 rounds and a prize count.
 Be sure to include a description of the tournament, your match information, your win-loss record, and description of the game and platform being used to play the game (Ram requirements/capabilities of your machine, video card specs., etc.).
 Prepare a PowerPoint presentation describing your journey through eSports (including your 1 mandatory tournament), what you have learned about gaming/eSports, and why you think more youth should be involved.
 Also include a detailed description of your most important win, explaining your strategy in that victory.
 Be sure to include screenshots and video, if possible.
-Load your presentation to a USB drive.
+Load your presentation to a USB drive, and be sure to add narration if uploading for virtual exhibition.

-EXPLORATORY (not eligible for state fair)
+EXPLORATORY(not eligible for state fair)

-Exploratory (Welcome to 4-H) (not eligible for state fair)
+EXPLORATORY (Welcome to 4-H)

-Youth ages 8 - 10 may exhibit a display on one of the following topics from the project book:
+Youth ages 8 - 10 may exhibit a display on one of the following topics from the project book.

-- Windowsill gardening; OR
+- windowsill gardening;

-- 4-H animals; OR
+- 4-H animals;

 - 4-H family; OR

-- Coat of arms
+- coat of arms

-Collectibles (not eligible for state fair)
+COLLECTIBLES (not eligible for state fair)

-Bring your completed project book and your collection or examples of your collection (if it's too large to bring) with pictures of total collection, OR an exhibit or poster illustrating one feature of the project.
+Bring your completed project book and your collection or examples of your collection (if it is too large to bring) with pictures of total collection, OR an exhibit or poster illustrating one feature of the project.